bottler/iisignature/examples/README.rst

 All the other files are freestanding programs.

+* figure8Fibonacci.py shows how to build paths which traverse a figure of 8 multiple times whose signature vanishes below level 5, 8, or 13.

 * freehand_draw.py prints out log signatures of paths you draw freehand with the mouse.

 * innerProductLogSig.py shows how to find the L2 inner product of the tensor-space-expanded versions of log signatures when they are not tensor-space-expanded.